BrandonBernstein/Project-4-Parralel-Computing/README.md

 - Broadcast general parameters to processors.
 - Scatter particles to processors corresponding to their sub-boxes.

 #### **Step 2: Optional Load Balancing**
 - Create new boxes by setting an initial column on the left side of the grid.
-Incrementally expanding that column east until the number of particles contained is within $4\% \pm 0.2\%$.
+Incrementally expanding that column east until the number of particles contained is within 4% $\pm$ 0.2%.
 Then set the next column's left boundary to the previous stopping stopping point and repeat.
 The balance achieved generally makes the maximum load on a single processor 4.2%.

 #### **Step 2: All Gather Particles on Each Processor**
 - Gather a complete list of all particles in the system (excluding local particles) for calculations against the local particles.

 #### **Step 3: Lennard-Jones Potential Calculation**
-- Each processor calculates the potential for its local particles, considering all particles within the $r_c = 10$ cutoff.
+- Each processor calculates the distance for its local particles
+- Filters all particles outside the $r_c = 10$ cutoff.
+- Calculates potential and aggregates values.

 #### **Step 4: Profiling and MPI Communication**
 - Collect timing information for computation and MPI communication.
 - Profile the effects of load balancing on computation time.

 ## Results

-### **Computation Results**

 | Sub-box            | (1,1) | (1,2) | (1,3) | (1,4) | (1,5) | (2,1) | (2,2) | (2,3) | (2,4) | (2,5) | (3,1) | (3,2) | (3,3) | (3,4) | (3,5) | (4,1) | (4,2) | (4,3) | (4,4) | (4,5) | (5,1) | (5,2) | (5,3) | (5,4) | (5,5) |
 |--------------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|